morse-simulator/morse/doc/morse/user/installation.rst

   need to install MORSE manually if you want to use MORSE with ROS/YARP/MOOS/pocolibs.
 Continue to the next section.

+Windows users can find a convenient Morse installer on the Morse Github page.
+Note that Blender is required to be installed first.
+Blender and Morse must both 32-bit installs or both be 64-bit installs to ensure compatibility between the two packages.

 You can also easily install MORSE with: